Itinerary Highlights

 • All entrace fees on sightseeing tours as specified

-* International flights from London Heathrow to Johannesburg and from Cape Town to London Heathrow (economy class seating) and SA Airlink domestic flight from Johannesburg to Kimberley * Airport taxes. * All accommodation and meals * Drinking water; some lodges include tea/coffee; when dining at a restaurant that doesn't include drinks, reasonable non-alcoholic drinks will be provided with that meal; safe drinking water will be provided between meals (usually available at a designated spot in the lodge – if not it will be provided) * Tips to drivers, local guides and lodge staff * Experienced, wildlife expert tour leader Dr Keith Barnes with thermal scope and audio gear from the evening of day 1 to the morning of the last day. * An excellent, experienced South Africa-based naturalist exceptionally skilled with herpetofauna and small mammals * Arrival and departure airport transfers * All ground transportation for the party to all places in the itinerary in a suitable vehicle * All entrance fees to every site mentioned in the itinerary * Printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+Return international flights from London Heathrow to Cape Town (KLM economy class seating) and SA Airlink domestic flight from Johannesburg to Kimberley.
+Airport taxes.
+All accommodation and meals.
+Drinking water (Some lodges include tea/coffee.
+When dining at a restaurant that doesn't include drinks, reasonable non-alcoholic drinks will be provided with that meal).
+Safe drinking water will be provided between meals (usually available at a designated spot in the lodge – if not, it will be provided).
+Tips to drivers, local guides and lodge staff.
+Experienced wildlife tour leader Dr Keith Barnes with thermal scope and audio gear from the evening of day one to the morning of the last day.
+An excellent, experienced South Africa-based naturalist exceptionally skilled with herpetofauna and small mammals.
+Arrival and departure airport transfers.
+All ground transportation for the party to all places in the itinerary in a suitable vehicle.
+All entrance fees to every site mentioned in the itinerary.
+Printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

 Price Excludes